-This spectacular festival honors the birth of the beloved Hindu elephant-headed god, Lord Ganesha, popularly worshiped for his ability to remove obstacles and bring good fortune.
+This spectacular festival of Ganesh Chaturthi honors the birth of the beloved Hindu elephant-headed god, Lord Ganesha, popularly worshiped for his ability to remove obstacles and bring good fortune.
 The festival is celebrated in a very public manner.
 Local communities compete with each other to put up the biggest and best Ganesha statue and display.
 Expect very crowded streets, filled with boisterous devotees, and lots of music.

 The festival takes place late August or early September, depending on the cycle of the moon.
 It falls on the fourth day after the new moon in the Hindu month of Bhadrapada.
-In 2018, Ganesh Chaturthi is on September 13.
-The festival extends over 11 days (ending on September 23), with the biggest spectacle happening on the last day called Anant Chaturdasi day, which falls on September 12, 2019.
+In 2019, Ganesh Chaturthi takes place on Monday, September 2.
+The festival extends over 11 days with the biggest spectacle happening on the last day called Anant Chaturdasi day, which falls on September 12, 2019.

 Where is it Celebrated?